edu-flores/linux-dotfiles/README.md

 You can read about the packages I use on the [wiki](https://github.com/edu-flores/linux-dotfiles/wiki).
 To easily set up the dotfiles you can run `link_files.sh` to make the necessary symlinks.

+For the Polybar weather module to work, you should create a `~/.env` file, containing your location id and api key.
+For more information, consult [here](https://openweathermap.org/).

 ## ⌨️ Bindings

 Show application launcher